 Treatment durationInvasive candidiasis: The treatment duration of Candida infection should be a minimum of 14 days.
 The antifungal treatment should continue for at least one week after two sequential negative blood cultures have been obtained and after resolution of clinical signs and symptoms of infection.Oesophageal candidiasis: For the treatment of oesophageal candidiasis, Mycamine should be administered for at least one week after resolution of clinical signs and symptoms.Prophylaxis of Candida infections: For prophylaxis of Candida infection, Mycamine should be administered for at least one week after neutrophil recovery.

-Use in children (including neonates) and adolescents < 16 years of age
+Use in children ≥ 4 months of age up to adolescents < 16 years of age

 |Body weight > 40 kg||Body weight ≤ 40 kg|